-Trustee Matching Scholarship: A full-time student whose local church awards funds for his or her use in paying University costs will be eligible to receive matching funds on the church's initial $350 contribution.
-This match is up to 7:1 from Nazarene churches in the Northwest Educational Region, and up to 4:1 for Nazarene churches outside the Northwest Educational Region.
+Trustee Matching Scholarship: A full-time student whose local church awards funds for his or her use in paying University costs will be eligible to receive matching funds on the church's annual $350 contribution.
+This match is up to 7:1 ($2,450 annually) from Nazarene churches in the Northwest Educational Region, and up to 4:1 ($1,400 annually) for Nazarene churches outside the Northwest Educational Region.

 The following local non-Nazarene churches receive up to a 4:1 match:

 - Boise Calvary Chapel

 - Cole Community Church

 - All Treasure Valley Friends Churches

 All other churches receive a 1:1 match (a $350 annual contribution from a church on your behalf will be matched with a $350 additional scholarship from NNU).

 NNU will match a church award of $175 for fall and spring semesters each school year, until work is completed on the first bachelor's degree for a traditional full-time undergraduate student.
 This scholarship must be applied to tuition costs.